 Step Three: Determine Functional Requirements and Execute on Development Plan

-The next step in managing an “impossible” development project, like the CRE website revamp, is to determine the functional requirements of the website and develop a plan to meet those requirements.
+The next step in managing an “impossible” development project, like the “Find a CRE” section revamp, is to determine the functional requirements of the website and develop a plan to meet those requirements.

 In this case, the project required changes to search and filter functionality, member profile updates, a homepage redesign and visual designs.
 Mobile-friendliness was must, as the client had determined that the site would be viewed regularly on multiple devices.